-A lead magnet is a piece of content that you give away to someone in exchange for a piece of contact information; usually their e-mail address.
+Lead magnets are valuable offers (commonly free pieces of content) that you give to consumers in exchange for a piece of contact information; usually their name and e-mail address.

-As consumers become more and more wary of giving away their information online it has become tougher and tougher to generate leads, especially from those that aren’t looking to make a purchase right away.
-Nobody is willing to give away their information for nothing.
-In order to get something valuable from your website visitors (their e-mail addresses) you have to give them something valuable in return.
+Lead magnets are effective because they offer something of value to your potential customers.
+As consumers become more and more wary of giving away their information online it has become tougher and tougher to generate leads.
+Most consumers today are not willing to give away their information for nothing.
+In order to get something valuable from your website visitors (their e-mail addresses) you now have to give them something valuable in return.

 Consumers are hungry for information.
 They scour the internet looking for ways to solve various wants and needs.
 If your website offers information that can help solve their wants and needs, most are willing to give something up (their e-mail address) in order to get it.